-In the build up to the year's third major we look at eight of the most controversial moments and issues in the US Open over the last 40 years.
+In the build up to the US Open we look at eight of the most controversial moments and issues in the tournament over the last 40 years.

 8 US Open Controversies